opscientia/open-web-fellowship/submissions/kinshukkashyap-Q4-2021-cloud-services.md

   category: cloud-services\

   ## Overview
-  Work on the textile grant for multi-tiered storage on filecoin and IPFS.
+  I work on multi-tiered storage based on filecoin and IPFS, as part of the textile haggle grant.
 Create a dashboard for reseachers to add data to IPFS storage, with the option to also store redundantly on Filecoin -> this would include seeing level of redundancy, number of miners storing data, time left in storage deal, etc.
   Along with this, perform benchmark tests for the storage pipeline.

   Metadata parsing for datalad in the backend, + work on prototype hosted DataLad service (use datalad through an API)